Cargill/splinter/splinterd/man/splinterd.1.md

 Cylinder JWT authorization is enabled by default.

+A Cylinder JWT is a custom JSON Web Token implementation which supports the signing algorithms provided by the Cylinder library.
+This includes secp256k1 which is currently used for signing transactions and Splinter administrative payloads.
+This allows the same signing key to be used as an authorization identity.

 Biome credentials for the splinter REST API can be enabled using the `--enable-biome` flag.